onesteinbv/docs/Canna-United-States-Cookbook.rst

 Corporate BI tool
 -----------------

-The corporate BI tool for the group (canna or hortisol) to which the entity belongs also has to be adjuste
+The corporate BI tool for the group (xx or hortisol) to which the entity belongs also has to be adjuste

 Log in to the applicable corporate BI server, and adjust the copy_report_data.config.<ENTITY>.sh